-One day in Aachen was a really great choice for a stop during our roadtrip to Holland and Belgium.
+One day in Aachen was a really great choice for a stop during our roadtrip to Holland and Belgium, as the city offers some very interesting things to do.
 We mostly do traveling without any real plans and no exact schedule, but sometimes plans are not so bad, even though someone else does the travel planning for you.

-One day in Aachen was not enough to see it all, but nevertheless, we managed to experience its old city center, which is rich in history, but still has a trendy vibe due to a a large student population – students alone represent 20% of all the people living in Aachen.
+One day in Aachen was not enough for all things to do, but nevertheless, we managed to experience its old city center, which is rich in history, but still has a trendy vibe due to a a large student population – students alone represent 20% of all the people living in Aachen.

 The city of Aachen convinced us also because it was not too crowded with tourists, what actually surprised us.
 Aachen has so many things to do and see, it was strange it is so overlooked comparing to other German towns.